Branded QR Code Generator

 Six Mistakes That Break Branded QR Codes

-Logo too big
+Logo artwork too busy

 Red foreground